ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 What You're Looking At
 When you kill an owlbear (or more likely, when some adventurers drag one to your shop and demand you "do something with it"), you've got about 1,420 pounds of dead weight on your hands.
 That's assuming they already bled it out in the field, which, if they're smart, they did.
 If they didn't, add another 115 pounds of blood and a huge mess.

-Understanding "Dressed Weight"
-The 1,420 pounds is the dressed weight - meaning the carcass after field dressing.
-This removes:
+Field Dressing & Transport (Hunter's Responsibility):
+• Live weight: ~1,600 lbs (estimated from final carcass size)
-• Blood: 115 lbs (about 8% of live weight, drained in field)
+• Blood drained: 115 lbs (8% of live weight - lost in field)
-• Digestive tract contents: ~65 lbs (stomach contents, intestinal matter)
+• Digestive tract removed: ~65 lbs (4% of live weight - lost in field)
-• Live weight before field dressing: ~1,600 lbs total

-So when you see "1,420 lbs dressed weight," that's what actually arrives at your shop, ready to butcher.
+• Dressed weight arriving at shop: 1,420 lbs (carcass with hide still attached)

+What arrives at your shop:
+The hunter delivers a 1,420 lb carcass with the hide still attached, magical organs carefully preserved in a cold chest, and all blood/viscera already removed in the field.
+Your job begins here.

 The breakdown you need to know: